There was another winner Tuesday — Obamacare

 "They can't afford not to take [the expansion]," McAuliffe said.
 "It's here to stay.
 I think they're going to have to do it."

-In exit polls, 39 percent of respondents named health care as the issue most important to their vote, far more than topics like immigration and taxes raised in the poll, and these voters backed Northam by a whopping 77-23 margin.
+In exit polls, 39 percent of respondents named health care as the issue most important to their vote, far more than topics like immigration and taxes, and these voters backed Northam by a whopping 54 percentage points, 77 to 23.

 The results are in line with national polling, where surveys have found deep unease with Republican efforts to replace Obamacare all year.
 An NBC News/Wall Street Journal poll last month found just 27 percent of respondents approved of Trump’s handling of health care versus 57 percent who disapproved.

 If Virginia ends up passing a Medicaid expansion, it could lend to efforts in other states to expand Medicaid through legislation.
-One target is Kansas, where an alliance of moderate Republicans and Democrats have passed expansion bills only to face a veto from conservative Republican Gov. Sam Brownback.
+One target is Kansas, where an alliance of moderate Republicans and Democrats have passed expansion bills only to face a veto from Gov. Sam Brownback, a conservative Republican.